Guide: Little Beauty - a Historical & Technical Appraisal of the Mercedes-Benz W121 190 SL

 For those customers that wanted the most potent example available, the first 190 SL brochure described a rarely seen variant for competition use.

-These cars came with a tuned engine and a lowered body thanks to sports shocks and modified springs.
+These cars automatically came with the aforementioned Sport Package that comprised a tuned engine and a lower ride height thanks to firmer shocks and shorter springs.

 The steel doors were switched to aluminium and the normal windscreen was replaced with a small perspex aero screen.